soos3d/connect-metamask-to-webpage/README.md

 # JS code to connect MetaMask to a webpage

-This is the basic JS code needed to connect a webpage to MetaMask, use it to develop your dApp!
+This tutorial shows you the basic JS code needed to connect a webpage to MetaMask, use it to develop your dApp!

 Serve the webpage and see how it works.